Improve Your Smile with Our Crown Lengthening Procedure

 How is Crown Lengthening Done?

-When you visit Portal Cypress Family Dentistry and Orthodontics, you’ll first undergo an x-ray and oral examination.
+When you visit Portal Cypress Dentistry, you’ll first undergo an x-ray and oral examination.
 We’ll also review your medical history to determine whether you are a good candidate for crown lengthening.
 We’ll ask you for details of past and present dental problems, current medical conditions, and allergies to medications.